spectrocloud/librarium/docs/docs-content/integrations/ngrok.md

                   number: 80
 ```

-Once you've defined the ngrok Ingress Controller pack, you can add it to an existing full or infrastructure profile, or as a new add-on layer to a running cluster.
+Once you have defined the ngrok Ingress Controller pack, you can add it to an existing cluster profile, as an add-on profile, or as a new add-on layer to a deployed cluster.

 ## Terraform